servicetitan/Stl.Fusion/README.md

 * **Almost immutable** &ndash; once created, the only change that may happen to it is transition to `IsConsistent == false` state
 * **Always consistent** &ndash; once you have some `IComputed<TOut>`, you can ask for its consistent version at any time.
-If it is consistent, you'll get the same object, otherwise you'll get a consisntent one (it will be recomputed), and every other version of it is guaranteed to be marked inconsistent.
+If the current version is consistent, you'll get the same object, otherwise you'll get a newly computed consisntent one, and every other version of it is guaranteed to be marked inconsistent.
 * **Supports remote replicas** &ndash; any computed instance can be *published*, which allows any other code that knows the publication endpoint and publication ID to create